usethesource/rascal-website/courses/RascalAmendmentProposals/RAP14/RAP14.md

   * Every client module C has (only) to be recompiled (against the binary module) L’, without any changes to the source module C,  for L’ to be source-compatible with any C.
 * x-Incompatibility is the logical inverse of x-compatibility, with x from {import, extend, source, binary}
 * In the cartesian product *{source,binary} x {import, extend}* are four semantically relevant compatibility situations.
-  * It is good to remember that an library writer can not decide whether the client will extend or import their module,
+  * It is good to remember that a library writer can not decide whether the client will extend or import their module,
   * and vice versa, a client writer can not decide whether the next version of the library they use is binary or source compatible.
 * **Formal compatibility** versus **actual compatibility**
   * **Formal x-compatibility** of L/L’ reasons about all the possible (hypothetical) clients C that would upgrade to L’
   * **Actual x-compatibility** of L/L’ reasons about the actual real uses of L in all existing real-world clients of L that would upgrade to L’
-  * The current document is exclusively about **formal x-compatibility\!**
+  * **The current document is exclusively about formal x-compatibility\!**  So it is about the guarantees made about a library module L, and not about whether the changed parts of L have ever been used by any clients.
-* The link between compatibility and **semantic versioning** is that incompatible projects must update their major versions, and 0.x projects their minor versions *always* when they have incompatible modules.
+* **The link between compatibility and semantic versioning** is that incompatible projects must update their major versions, and 0.x projects their minor versions *always* when they have incompatible modules.
   * This will allow checkers to warn early for breaking combinations of packages and their versions.
   * This will allow the run-time system to assume the latest minor/patch version within each major version to always be compatible with each other and load these in case of conflicts in the search path.